 * Offered as part of a semester abroad program

-- First semester of organic chemistry and biochemistry can each be counted as a departmental course; however, the second semester of organic chemistry will not count as a departmental.
+- First semester of organic chemistry and biochemistry (MOL 345) can each be counted as a departmental course.
+However, the second semester of organic chemistry will not count as a departmental.

-- Other molecular biology courses (MOL) may count as a departmental courses with the prior approval of the EEB departmental representative.
+- Other molecular biology courses (MOL) may count as an EEB departmental with the prior approval of the EEB departmental representative, however the student must have six EEB departmentals to graduate.

 - It is best to fulfill the statistics requirement before junior year, but it must be fulfilled by the end of fall term senior year (see Prerequisites)